-Since Mr. and Mrs. Carl Casey generously provided the original equipment in 1962, the Casey Computer Center has provided excellent service and state-of-the-art equipment for students, faculty and staff in the Hankamer School of Business.
-To provide the best service to all of its users, the Center functions as a separate department, reporting directly to Dean Terry Maness.
+The Technology Center originated as the Casey Computer Center, founded in 1962 when Mr. and Mrs. Carl Casey generously provided the original technology equipment for Hankamer School of Business.
+With the move to the Foster Campus for Business and Innovation in the summer of 2015, Casey Computer Center became the Technology Center.
+Since the time it first opened, the Center has provided excellent service and state-of-the-art equipment for students, faculty and staff in the Hankamer School of Business.
+To provide the best service to all of its users, the Technology Center functions as a separate department, reporting directly to Dean Sandeep Mazumder.

 The Technology Center services students primarily through the Technology Commons, which includes 85 computers, specialized scanning capabilities as well as three high speed monochrome laser printers and a color laser printer.
 Technology Center personnel maintain many categories of software applications and constantly evaluate updated versions of existing programs and recent software innovations.
 The Technology Center also supports 12 computers on the second floor landing with both a printer and copier available for student use.
 The Technology Center also provides printer access on the third floor kiosk, along with a few computers with business specific software and printer access on the fourth floor.